 It’s a Boolean function, meaning it returns True if a value is null and returns False if a value is not null.
-Almost always ISNULL appears within an IF function.
+Almost always, ISNULL appears within an IF statement.
 There are situations where it does work alone – for example if used as a filter calculated field – but this is more unusual.

 To use, enter the field into the ISNULL function, either aggregated or not aggregated – it accepts both.

 To write IS NOT NULL in Tableau, use the ISNULL function with the NOT function.

 In some coding languages IS NOT NULL is often written:

 IF [FIELD] IS NOT NULL THEN A ELSE B END

 In Tableau this doesn’t work.
 In Tableau, to write IS NOT NULL, use the NOT and ISNULL functions:

 IF NOT ISNULL([Field]) THEN "do something when not null" ELSE "do something else" END